 http://maps.google.com.au/maps/ms?hl=en&ie=UTF8&msa=0&ll=-33.827646,151.285858&spn=0.110517,0.173035&t=h&z=13&msid=116803066728796002745.000496b2a498ba5554a87 about 10 years ago

 Good answers.
 Also try Bungan Beach, which is between two better-known beaches, Mona Vale and Newport beach, on Sydney's Northern Beaches.
 It's a steep walk down a sealed track at either the North or South ends of the beach, and there's no store, both of which keep the crowds away.
 The beach is only patrolled at the north end so the south end is usually empty and private.
-It's about 45mins from central Sydney by car or 1:20 by bus. over 8 years ago
+It's about 45mins from central Sydney by car or 1:20 by bus. about 10 years ago